Emerging threats

 Critically, any channel of communication can be exploited to get someone to reveal sensitive information, it’s not just emails.

 Understanding the risks posed by social engineering is an important first step.
-To effectively defend your organisation against social engineering attacks, it’s essential to adopt a proactive strategy that targets both the human and technical vulnerabilities exploited by attackers.
+To effectively defend your organisation against social engineering attacks, it’s essential to adopt a proactive strategy that targets both the human and technical vulnerabilities that attackers exploit.

 Protect your organisation from the human element of cyber threats with our expert, flexible social engineering services.